 What Is Accrual Accounting?

-Accrual accounting is a method of accounting in which revenues are recorded when they are earned, and expenses are recorded when they are incurred, regardless of when the cash is actually received or paid.
+Accrual accounting is an accounting method where income and expenses are recorded when they are earned or incurred, rather than when cash is exchanged.
+This approach differs from cash basis accounting, which only records transactions when money changes hands. it uses the double-entry system, ensuring that each transaction affects two accounts, improving financial statement accuracy and aiding long-term financial planning.
 This method is based on the matching principle and the revenue recognition principle, which are foundational concepts in accounting.

 Example: